The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

-This unit enables you to hear about some of the participants in the Local Exchange and Trading Schemes (LETS).
+This free course, LETS: A community development, enables you to hear about some of the participants in the Local Exchange and Trading Schemes (LETS).
 These are associations of people who make offers of goods and services to and from each other.
 What is on offer and the requests people make are listed in local directories.

 LETS: A community development